 We can organise this cycling tour between March and October.
-Weather is best in the spring and the autumn, but it is also ok to cycle in the summer months as well, do not forget to take enough water.
+Weather is best in the spring and the autumn as it’s cooler.
+During summer months it can get very hot however, quite a few of the trails on this tour are in mountainous regions, and so temperatures are lower and more manageable.
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season.

 - 10 overnights with breakfast in nice hotels based on an en-suite double/twin room as detailed in the itinerary

 - Map of the area and GPX tracks that can be loaded on your smartphone or GPS device